erroronline1/caro/readme.md

 Using these methods is mandatory.
 If preprocessing statements, dynamic values must be prepared with driver-side quoting to inhibit injections. (./api/_sqlinterface.php)

 Helper modules start with _, only endpoints do not.
+Helper modules are supposed to work without being reliant on other modules and expected formatted output. _shared.php is an exception.

 All requests have to be executed through the api ensuring
 * responses for logged in users only